Lexseal/Triped/readme.md

 ## High level goals (WIP)

-[] Take inspration from earlier work and minic similar designs [] Develop feedforward walking algorithm through trial and error [] Plan sensors and compute
+- [ ] Take inspration from earlier work and minic similar designs
+- [x] Purchase equipments (printers, servos, etc.)
+- [ ] Develop feedforward walking algorithm through trial and error
+- [ ] Plan sensors and compute
-[] Initially have everything on breadboards but slowly transition to PCB [] Interate mechanically while developing feedback walking algorithms that accomendate a wider range of movements such as jumping, turning, walking on hills, and walking on rough/slippery terrain
+- [ ] Initially have everything on breadboards but slowly transition to PCB
+- [ ] Interate mechanically while developing feedback walking algorithms that accomendate a wider range of movements such as jumping, turning, walking on hills, and walking on rough/slippery terrain